microsoft/dcmkit/README.md

 # Microsoft Datacenter Migration Program Kit (DCM Kit)

 DCM Kit is a set of materials in a form of documents, decks and external links to help CSP partners in Hoster DC Migration Program (DCM) with their migration journey.
-Last update: November 12th, 2018.
+Last update: March 13th, 2019.

 ## Getting started